apache/directory-fortress-core/README.txt

 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 10.
-Learn how to use openldap-fortress-core APIs with samples
+Learn how to use openldap-fortress-core APIs with samples using 'test-samples' target
 ###################################################################################

 a. from FORTRESS_HOME enter the following command:

-(if first time sample tests run)

->$ANT_HOME/bin/ant test-samples-init

-b.
-Or if subsequent runs:

 >$ANT_HOME/bin/ant test-samples